yxzroot/bhop-script-/README.md

-# 🐇 Python Bhop Script
+🐇 Python Bhop Script

-> **⚠️ DISCLAIMER:** This project is **NOT VAC-safe**.
-Do **NOT** use this on your main account.
-You can get banned sooner or later.
-Use at your own risk.
+⚠️ DISCLAIMER: This project is not guaranteed to be VAC-safe.
+It is currently safe to the best of my knowledge, but I don’t know how long that will remain the case.
+I will try to keep the project updated when possible.
+Do not use it on an account you care about.
+Use it at your own risk.

-Hey!
-I'm **xyz**, an old 15yo who's interested in **coding, reverse engineering, Linux, and random tech stuff**.
+Hey, I’m xyz, a 15-year-old interested in programming, reverse engineering, Linux, and general computer science.

-This is a little bhop script I made in **Python** with some help from AI.
+This is a small bhop script I made in Python, with some help from AI.

-Yes, I know using AI isn't exactly impressive.
-**I'm sorry Blake **

-## 📌 About
+📌 About

-This project isn't perfect.
-In fact, it barely works properly sometimes

-I made it mainly to learn more about programming and how things work under the hood.
+This project was mainly created as a learning project.
+I’m still learning how programming, game internals, and reverse engineering work, so the code isn’t perfect.

+The project may have bugs or behave unexpectedly.

-If you know what you're doing and want to improve the project, feel free to contribute or DM me.
+If you understand the code and have ideas for improvements, feel free to contribute or contact me.

-## 🧠 Wanna Teach Me?

-I'm still learning, especially when it comes to:
+🧠 What I’m Learning

+I’m currently interested in:

 * Python
 * Reverse engineering